thirdiron/primo-nde-discovery-service-adapter/README.md

 ### Customer Documentaion for Third Iron Add-On

-Our customer facing documentation for getting up and running with this Primo NDE add-on can be found [In our confluence docs](https://thirdiron.atlassian.net/wiki/spaces/BrowZineAPIDocs/pages/4018733059/Ex+Libris+Primo+NDE+Beta).
+Our customer facing documentation for getting up and running with this Primo NDE add-on can be found [in our confluence docs](https://thirdiron.atlassian.net/wiki/spaces/BrowZineAPIDocs/pages/4018733059/Ex+Libris+Primo+NDE+Beta).